Cloud Cost Optimization: A Practical FinOps Guide (2025)

 15. Governance & Guardrails That Prevent Surprise Bills

-The best cost optimization is preventing waste from being created.
-Guardrails include:
+The cheapest optimization is preventing waste from being created.
+Strong guardrails are specific, automated, and reviewable:

 16. A Simple Weekly Cost Review Rhythm

-1. Top movers: what increased the most week over week?
+1. Top movers: what increased most week over week (owner must explain).

 2. Top waste candidates: idle compute, orphaned storage, unused environments.

-3. Action list: 5–10 concrete changes with owners and due dates.
+3. Actions: 5–10 remediation items with owners and due dates.

-5. Unit cost: track one business metric (e.g., cost per 1k requests).
+5. Unit cost: track one metric tied to product usage.

 17. Cloud Cost Optimization Checklist